isc-projects/stork/doc/install.rst

 :ref:`man-stork-db-migrate`.

 To debug migrations, another useful feature is SQL tracing using the `--db-trace-queries` parameter.
+It takes either "all" (trace all SQL operations, including migrations and run-time) or "run" (just run-time operations, skip migrations).
+If specified without paraemter, "all" is assumed.
 With it enabled, `stork-db-migrate` will print out all its SQL queries on stderr.
 For example, you can use these commands to generate an SQL script that will update your schema.
 Note that for some migrations, the steps are dependent on the contents of your database, so this will not be an universal Stork schema.
+This parameter is also supported by the Stork server.

 .. code-block:: console